So many of us would give anything to be able to travel the world full-time.

 *Although it goes against the ethos of housesitting, homeowners do try to take advantage of some situations by charging housesitters a reduced rent.
 This is most likely to happen in scenarios like the following:

-As we mentioned at the beginning of this article, paid housesitting jobs are a slightly different beast, especially if you're planning to do paid housesitting internationally.
+As we mentioned at the beginning of this article, paid housesitting jobs are a slightly different beast and could complicate things for you, especially if you're planning to housesit outside of your native country.

-You'd technically be classed as working in the country, so you wouldn't be legally allowed to do it on an ordinary tourist visa, and would require a work permit or some kind of visa that permits you to work in the country.
+You'd technically be classed as working in the country, so you wouldn't be legally permitted to take on a paid housesitting job on an ordinary tourist visa, and would require a work permit or some other kind of visa that permits you to work in the country.

 Then again, even non-paid housesitting could be construed as work (receiving payment in kind), and authorities in some countries might not draw much of a distinction between paid and non-paid housesitting arrangements.

-There are actually three main ways that housesitters might receive financial compensation their services: by receiving tips, by receiving a salary and by offering extra services for a fee.
+There are actually three main ways that housesitters might receive financial compensation their services: by being paid gratuities, by being paid a salary and by offering additional services for a fee.

 Sometimes after completing an unpaid housesitting assignment a homeowner will pay you a tip if you’ve done an excellent job looking after the property and pets, or if you’ve gone above and beyond what was expected of you, but tips are not to be expected in every case.